 Soft Tissue Laser Dentistry

 Soft tissue refers to gum tissues or other soft tissues in the mouth.
 Gum recontouring, also known as crown lengthening is a popular procedure that treats a “gummy” smile when there is an excess of gum over the top teeth.
-Frenectomies, or tongue-ties which can impede speech, can also be treated with this type of laser.
+Frenectomies, or tongue-ties that can impede speech, can also be treated with this type of laser.
 Soft tissue lasers may also be used in the treatment of gum disease, gum inflammation, cold sores, and benign tumors.
 We are able to cut the gum tissue precisely in order to reshape it or remove tumors or infections.

 Hard Tissue Laser Dentistry